Kuraiyume/Mira/README.md

 - Master Password strength policy requires at least 15 characters with uppercase, numbers, and special characters.
 (Mandatory).
 - Password strength policy for platforms requires at least 10 characters with uppercase, numbers, and special characters also.
 (Optional, but we recommend you to follow our password policy.)
+- Japanese Language in Mnemonic Phrase can be faulty sometimes.
+Use it at your own risk.
 ## License

 Mira is licensed under **GNU General Public License v3.0**